Beef (band)

-Beef is a Dutch band, formed out of an underground radio show called "The Chop Shop" in 1999.

-While generally classified as reggae, their music combines many different styles.
+Beef was a Dutch band.
+While generally classified as reggae, their music combined many different styles.

 History

+Beef was formed out of an underground radio show called "The Chop Shop" in 1999.

 Their early recordings, released only on cassettes (the 1.1Gr.Fm Sessions), have become collector items.
-The same holds for the 10 inch EP release Babylon By Beef (Drunken Maria, 1999).
+The same holds for the 10 inch EP release Babylon by Beef (Drunken Maria, 1999).